 Earnings (loss) per share is calculated by dividing the net income (loss) for the period attributable to the common shareholders of the Corporation by the weighted average number of common shares outstanding.
 The diluted weighted average number of common shares outstanding is calculated by taking into account the dilution that would occur if the securities or other agreements for the issuance of common shares were exercised or converted into common shares at the later of the beginning of the period or the issuance date unless it is anti-dilutive.
-The Corporation has one category of dilutive potential common shares which are share warrants, which were all anti-dilutive as at March 31, 2013 and 2012
+The Corporation has two categories of dilutive potential common shares which are share options and convertible debentures, which were all anti-dilutive as at March 31, 2014 and 2013.
+There are 800,000 share options which can be converted to 800 common shares at March 31, 2014.
+According to the Share Purchase Agreement (Note 4), the potential number of new shares that would be converted from the convertible debentures is 5,153,750 as of March 31, 2014.